Manifestly Covariant Lagrangians, Classical Particles with Spin, and the Origins of Gauge Invariance: Classification of the Transitive Group Actions of the Orthochronous Poincaré Group

-The equivalence relation \eqref{eq:MasslessPosEnergyEquivRelationGaugeInvarianceGeneral}, another important example of a gauge invariance, is a new result, and it naturally extends to the particle's entire phase space by acting on it with orthochronous Poincaré transformations.
+The equivalence relation \eqref{eq:MasslessPosEnergyEquivRelationGaugeInvarianceGeneral} is a new result, and is another important example of a gauge invariance, distinct from the reparametrization invariance of a manifestly covariant action functional that we introduced earlier.
 A space with an equivalence relation is known as a quotient space, and so we see that the phase space of a massless $m=0$ particle with nonzero spin $s^{2}\ne0$ is a quotient space under the gauge invariance \eqref{eq:MasslessPosEnergyEquivRelationGaugeInvarianceGeneral}.

-All physical observables must therefore be gauge invariant, as is indeed the case for the particle's spacetime coordinates $x^{\mu}$, its four-momentum $p^{\mu}$, its helicity $\sigma$, and its Pauli-Lubanski pseudovector $W^{\mu}=\sigma p^{\mu}$.
-By contrast, components of the particle's spin tensor $S^{\mu\nu}$ that are perpendicular to the particle's three-momentum $\vec p$\textemdash such as $S^{yz}=S_{x}$ and $S^{zx}=S_{y}$ if $\vec p$ points along the $z$ direction\textemdash are not gauge invariant, and are consequently not physical observables.
+All physical observables must therefore be gauge invariant, as is indeed the case for the particle's spacetime coordinates $X^{\mu}$, its four-momentum $p^{\mu}$, its helicity $\sigma$, and its Pauli-Lubanski pseudovector $W^{\mu}=\sigma p^{\mu}$.
+By contrast, the equivalence relation \eqref{eq:MasslessPosEnergyEquivRelationGaugeInvarianceGeneral}, together with the invariance of the helicity $\sigma$, as defined in \eqref{eq:DefHelicity}, implies that

+so components of the particle's spin tensor $S^{\mu\nu}$ that are perpendicular to the particle's three-momentum $\vec p$\textemdash such as $S^{yz}=S_{x}$ and $S^{zx}=S_{y}$ if $\vec p$ points along the $z$ direction\textemdash are not gauge invariant, and are consequently not physical observables.